 In retrospective, I believe I was not ready for that night, but it was long since I had it coming, and the urban gods positioned their pieces masterfully.
 The roles acted by Ageha, Steve, and myself were set some ten years ago by a capricious cosmic hand, and that night the play would carry on, and like many other things that change the course of our lives, would happen with unsuspected importance.

-Perhaps being a photographer, and specially a street photographer, is a self-imposed mission consisting on finding all those other layers, the ones that still remain hidden and yet stare at your face,
+Perhaps being a photographer, and especially a street photographer is a self-imposed mission consisting on finding all those other layers, the ones that still remain hidden and yet stare at your face,

 The ones you haven't seen yet.